Audiobooks.com is offering a FREE audiobook.

 Some other websites to check out with free books that are organized and curated are ManyBooks, FeedBooks, Free-eBooks, PDF Books World, and Bookyards.
 Hathi Trust and WikiBooks are also good places to check if you want to find textbooks and Non-Fiction books.

-Any other methods you guys use to read books online for free?
+Any other methods you guys use to read books online for free or nearly free?

 Olivia worked in finance and wants you to learn the secrets of financial independence.
 She believes there are so many ways to monetize your life and make money doing the things you're already doing because so many companies offer free money.